 Calcium-rich food sources: Dairy foods including milk, cheese, yogurt are rich natural sources of Calcium.
 Plant based foods rich in Calcium include vegetables such as Chinese cabbage, kale, broccoli.
 Spinach also contains Calcium but it’s bioavailability is poor.

 Calcium intake and Cancer risk: Several earlier studies had found that higher intake of the mineral Calcium from foods (low-fat dairy sources) or supplements are associated with a decreased risk of colon cancer.
-(Slattery M et al, Am J Epidemiology, 1999; Kampman E et al, Cancer causes control, 2000; Biasco G and Paganelli M, Ann N Y Acad Sci, 1999) In a Calcium Polyp Prevention study, supplementation with Calcium carbonate led to reduction in developing the pre-cancerous, non-malignant, adenoma tumors in the colon.
+(Slattery M et al, Am J Epidemiology, 1999; Kampman E et al, Cancer causes control, 2000; Biasco G and Paganelli M, Ann N Y Acad Sci, 1999) In a Calcium Polyp Prevention study, supplementation with Calcium carbonate led to reduction in developing the pre-cancerous, non-malignant, adenoma tumors in the colon (precursor to colon cancer).
 (Grau MV et al, J Natl Cancer Inst., 2007)

 However, a more recent observational study on 1169 newly diagnosed colorectal cancer patients (stage I – III) has not shown any protective association or benefits of Calcium intake and all-cause mortality.
 (Wesselink E et al, The Am J of Clin Nutrition, 2020) There are multiple such studies that have found inconclusive associations of Calcium intake and decreased colorectal cancer risk.
 Hence there is not enough evidence to recommend the routine use of Calcium supplements to prevent colorectal cancer.